slightech/MYNT-EYE-VINS-FUSION-Samples/README.md

 source ~/.bashrc
 ```

-Then ,judge if your device type is mynteye-d ,mynteye-s or mynteye-avarta,then follow the following installation process: [Run vins-fusion with mynteye-s](#ssdkinstall) / [Run vins-fusion with mynteye-d](#dsdkinstall) / [Run vins-fusion with mynteye-avarta](#avartasdkinstall).
+Then ,judge if your device type is mynteye-d ,mynteye-s or mynteye-s2100,then follow the following installation process: [Run vins-fusion with mynteye-s](#ssdkinstall) / [Run vins-fusion with mynteye-d](#dsdkinstall) / [Run vins-fusion with mynteye-s2100](#avartasdkinstall).

 ## Run vins-fusion with <span id = "ssdkinstall">mynteye-s</span>